Bavanetha27/SpendWise/README.md

 * **Visual Analytics**
   View expense summaries and trends through interactive graphs and charts.

+* **AI Chatbot Integration**
+  A smart, interactive chatbot (via **Botpress**) helps users reduce expenses by giving friendly, human-like financial advice.
+It responds to natural language queries like "How do I save on food?" or "I'm spending too much on subscriptions."

 * **User Profile Management**
   Update personal details and profile picture.